Corporate and commercial litigation

 - Enforcement proceedings

-As corporate and commercial litigation is often an international practice, we cooperate with bureau Brandeis Amsterdam lawyers specialised in this field.
+As corporate and commercial litigation is often an international practice, we cooperate with bureau Brandeis Amsterdam lawyers experienced in this field.
 We have also built an international network of lawyers and law firms with whom we work.

 Cases we handle include inter alia: